-The second research instrument is a set of questionnaires, beginning once participants join CarLink II, another mid-way during their first year, and one at the end of the data collection period or when members leave the program.
-To complement the technologically, advanced nature of CarLink II, questionnaires are conducted on-line.
-While Internet surveys are becoming more commonplace in marketing fields, few transportation projects have used computers (e.g., the REACT! project at UC Irvine and the Computerized Household Activity Scheduling Elicitor (CHASE) software program at the University of Toronto) (12).
+The second research instrument consists of a questionnaire series, beginning when participants join CarLink II, another mid-way during their first year, and one at the conclusion of the data collection period or when they leave the program.
+To complement the advanced nature of CarLink II, questionnaires are conducted on-line.
+While Internet surveys are becoming more commonplace in marketing fields, few transportation projects have used web-based questionnaires (e.g., exceptions include the REACT! webbased Computer Assisted Self-Administered Interview project at UC Irvine or the Computerized Household Activity Scheduling Elicitor (CHASE) software program at the University of Toronto) (8, 9).
 By answering questions on-line, data entry and analysis are streamlined.
-Ideally, an on-line questionnaire would combine the best features of mailback surveys, which often entail low return rates but are completed accurately, and telephone interviews that reflect better completion rates but suffer from a respondent's desire to terminate the interview quickly (11, 13, 14).
+Ideally, an on-line questionnaire combines the best features of mailback surveys, which often entail low return rates yet accurately completed, and telephone interviews that have better completion rates but suffer from a respondent's desire to terminate the interview quickly (10, 11, 12).
 As with a mailback survey, respondents are able to complete computerized questionnaires when their schedule permits, but they avoid mailing hassles.

-Along with a several socio-demographic questions about household characteristics, initial survey instruments address each household's current (pre-CarLink) travel patterns.
-Researchers will compare initial responses to CarLink travel diaries to assess before and after travel behavior characteristics (see below).
-Furthermore, respondents are also asked a series of psychographic questions related to their opinions and attitudes about transportation and other items (e.g., environment, advanced technologies, and willingness to try new things).
+Along with a few basic socio-demographic questions about household characteristics, initial survey instruments address each household's pre-CarLink travel patterns.
+Researchers will compare these responses to participant travel diaries (see below).
+Furthermore, respondents also answer a series of psychographic questions related to their opinions and attitudes about transportation and other items (e.g., environment, advanced technologies, and willingness to try new things).

-The third research instrument includes three-day travel diaries (i.e., two consecutive weekdays and a weekend day) to estimate change in respondent travel patterns.
+The third research instrument is a three-day travel diary (i.e., two consecutive weekdays and a weekend day).
 To evaluate CarLink's effectiveness in decreasing congestion, reducing air pollution, lowering parking space needs, and increasing transit ridership, researchers need to know how members traveled before and during the program.
-Before joining CarLink II, all participants are required to complete an on-line travel diary, which supplements trip-making details provided in the initial questionnaire.
-Prior to entering their travel diary data, participants complete a small "memory jogger," which they carry with them over a three-day period and reference before submitting their on-line diary.
-Subsequently, researchers compare the pre-CarLink travel data to CarLink vehicle usage data (collected automatically), as well as travel diaries completed during the final evaluation.
+Before joining CarLink II, all participants are required to complete an on-line travel diary, assisted by a small "memory jogger," which they carry with them over the three days and reference when submitting their on-line diary.
+Subsequently, researchers compare the pre-CarLink travel data to CarLink vehicle usage data collected automatically, as well as travel diaries completed as part of the CarLink II evaluation.

-As mentioned above, the CarLink in-vehicle technology provides the fourth study instrument-vehicle usage data (collected automatically).
-These data can be viewed real-time (i.e., the fleet manager can monitor vehicles at any time) and are archived to provide usage histories.
-They include:
+The CarLink in-vehicle technology provides the fourth study instrument, collecting usage data automatically.
+These data can be viewed in real-time (i.e., the fleet manager can monitor vehicles at any time) and are archived to provide usage histories.
+Data include:

-- User ID
+- User ID;

-- Start and end times
+- Start and end times;

-- Start and end locations
+- Start and end locations; and,

-- Fuel level (to an eighth of a tank).
+• Fuel level (to an eighth of a tank).